pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 - Refer to this generic page for more information on  how to install and get started with `Helm`.
 - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on setting up an ingress controller, a TCP load balancer, or connecting an Identity Provider for access control.

-- If you are planning to use Pachyderm UI with authentication, read our [Console deployment](../console/) instructions.
+- If you are planning to use MLDM UI with authentication, read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires the set up of a DNS, an Ingress, and the activation of authentication.
 {{% /notice%}}

 ## Install
 ### Prerequisites
 1. Install [`Helm`](https://helm.sh/docs/intro/install/).

-1. Install [`pachctl`](../../../getting-started/local-deploy), the command-line utility for interacting with a Pachyderm cluster.
+1. Install [`pachctl`](../../../getting-started/local-deploy), the command-line utility for interacting with a MLDM cluster.

 1. Choose the deployment [guidelines](https://docs.pachyderm.com/{{% majorMinorVersion %}}/deploy-manage/deploy/) that apply to you:
     * **Find the deployment page that applies to your Cloud provider** (or custom deployment, or on-premises deployment).